 Investing in building a strong brand image is crucial for all companies for business growth and further expansion.
 Trademarks are one of the most intangible assets a company can own and registering them with the UAE Trademark Office should not be overlooked.
 Dubai is a highly competitive business ecosystem and brand names, logos, designs associated with the company are always vulnerable to potential infringement.
-A registered trademark gives the businesses the power to rightfully oppose the infringers.
+A registered trademark gives businesses the power to rightfully oppose infringers.
 A registered trademark also helps the companies file a lawsuit against counterfeiters.
 Not registering the intellectual property will lead to creating a bad image and the companies will fall into a business loss.
 The companies can consult reputed company formation specialists in Dubai who also offer trademark registration services.

 5. Penalty For Not Assessing Worst-case Scenarios

 The companies need to analyse the worst-case scenarios to identify the risks that are inherent in the business.
 The entrepreneurs should invest time and resources to identify pain points and the worst-case scenarios should be addressed in advance to mitigate risks.
 Safety measures can be taken in the form of insurance or contracts to avoid business risks.

 6. Failing to Register for VAT and Maintain Books of Accounts